nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

+* We would like to acknowledge Professsor Damith Chatura Rajapakse and his team of highly dedicated tutors and project mentors, for giving us this opportunity to develop this product and for guiding us along the way.
+* We would like to acknowledge the original source of our code, i.e., the sample Address Book project created by the se-edu initiative at https://github.com/se-edu/ .
 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* We would also like to acknowledge the developers of Natty for their natural language date parser at http://natty.joestelmach.com/

 #### Licence : [MIT](LICENSE)